 Medicaid, a health insurance program for low-income Texans, has a buy-in program for employed people of any age with disabilities.
 The program allows Texans with disabilities to keep their Medicaid benefits, even if they earn more than the traditional Medicaid income eligibility limits.
 To be eligible for the program, you can’t earn more than $2,328 per month.

 People in the buy-in program pay monthly premiums based on income and other factors.
 They will receive the same services as other people with Medicaid, including office visits, hospital stays, X-rays, vision and hearing services, and prescriptions.

-For information about Medicaid and eligibility, call the Texas Health and Human Services Commission’s Texas Medicaid Client Hotline at 1-800-252-8263or visit its website at www.yourtexasbenefits.com/.
-You can also call 2-1-1 for free access to health and human services information in your community.
+For information about Medicaid and eligibility, call the Texas Health and Human Services Commission’s Texas Medicaid Client Hotline at 1-800-252-8263 or visit its website at www.yourtexasbenefits.com/.
+You can also call 2-1-1 for information about free access to health and human services information in your community.

 State and Federal Agencies for Texans with Disabilities

 The following state and federal agencies may have information helpful to Texans with disabilities:

 Federal health insurance marketplaces

 The Office of Public Insurance Counsel (OPIC) advocates for consumers and represents them at rule hearings, legislative hearings, and court proceedings.
 OPIC also promotes policyholder interests and rights in matters concerning insurance rates and coverage.
 OPIC can’t represent individual consumers or resolve individual consumer complaints, but it can provide tools to help you understand insurance products.